apache/cloudstack-documentation/source/adminguide/reliability.rst

 In a Cloudstack environment with multiple management servers, an agent can be configured, based on an algorithm, to which management server to connect to.
-This can be useful as an internal loadbalancer or for high availability.
+This can be useful as an internal load balancer or for high availability.
 An administrator is responsible for setting the list of management servers and choosing a sorting algorithm using global settings.
 The management server is responsible for propagating the settings to the